How to get a Loan with a High Debt-to-Income Ratio

 Some home buyers may confuse debt-to-income ratio with credit utilization ratio, also known as debt-to-limit ratio and debt-to-credit ratio.
 Your credit utilization ratio shows how much of your available credit (credit limit) you’re using.
 As an example, if you have a $100,000 credit limit across several credit cards and your current balance is $5,000, then your credit utilization ratio is 5%.

-Check your mortgage eligibility
+Check your eligibility for a high debt-to-income mortgage

 A high debt-to-income ratio can make it tougher to get a home loan.
 Fortunately, lenders have some flexibility when it comes to mortgage requirements.